lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 2. Click the `Add data source` button.
 3. Select `Cloudwatch` in the `Cloud` section.

-> NOTE: If at any moment you have issues with getting this data source to work and Grafana is giving you undescriptive errors then don't
+> NOTE: If at any moment you have issues with getting this data source to work and ThingSPIN is giving you undescriptive errors then don't
 > forget to check your log file (try looking in /var/log/grafana/grafana.log).

 | Name                       | Description                                                                                             |